AlmaLinux/openqa-infra/docs/tests-basic.md

 ## ISO files testing

 OpenQA CLI is used to post the test.
 Download one or more files and make adjustment based downloaded ISO file and `FLAVOR` variable name.
-Possible values are `boot-iso`, `dvd-iso`, and `minimal-iso`, based on ISO variants available.
+Possible values are `boot-iso`, `dvd-iso`, `minimal-iso`, `gome-live-iso`, `Mini-live-iso`, `KDE-live-iso`, `XFCE-live-iso`, and `MATE-live-iso` based on ISO variants available.

 ```sh
 openqa-cli api -X POST isos \